 - f.
 Click Finish. - g.
 If a dialog labeled Test and Measurement Device appears, select what you would like Windows to do, and click OK. - 7.
 For Windows 2000 systems: - a.
 When prompted, select the option that tells Windows to display a list of known drivers and click Next. - b.
 In the next window, select USB Test and Measurement Device.
-If you do not see a USB Test and Measurement Device selection, the OpenChoice Desktop software is not properly installed. - c.
+If you do not see a USB Test and Measurement Device selection, the software that came with your oscilloscope is not properly installed. - c.
 In the next window, click Next to allow Windows to install the driver for your oscilloscope.